Analysis | Why Ukraine’s Big Nuclear Plant Raises Worries Again

 6. What is being done?

-After their initial inspection, some IAEA inspectors stayed on at the plant as “resident experts,” Grossi said.
+After their initial inspection, two IAEA inspectors stayed on at the plant.
 They’ll remain as neutral observers who can provide assessments of potential risks caused by the war.
-The presence of impartial monitors could help assign responsibility to attacks.

 More stories like this are available on bloomberg.com